weakish/docs-en/views/realtime_v2.md

 A message is a basic unit for transmitting data within a conversation.
 Each message can hold at most **5 KB** of data in the format of text.
 There is no requirement on how the text should be formatted and you are free to define your own types of messages based on it.

 When sending a message, a parameter can be specified to make it either a normal message or a transient message.
-A normal message comes with features like delivery reports, persistent storage, and push notifications, while a transient message cannot be saved, received later, or pushed to offline users.
+A normal message comes with features like delivery receipts, persistent storage, and push notifications, while a transient message cannot be saved, received later, or pushed to offline users.
 Therefore, status updates like “Someone is typing…” are best sent as transient messages and messages composed by users shall be sent as normal messages.

 Our service ensures that a normal message can be delivered for at least once.
 At the same time, our SDKs are able to filter out duplicate messages.
 We offer both SDKs and REST API for you to send messages: SDKs are often for clients and REST API is for sending messages from the server side.
 When using REST API, you can specify the sender of a message and the ID of the target conversation, as well as the receivers of the message if it is sent to a system conversation.